AlexPatras/StalkerApp/README.md

-The objective of this project was to develop an iOS application designed to increase social interactions among users.
-I was responsible for both the front-end and back-end development.
+The objective of this project was to develop an iOS application designed to increase social interactions among users

-Programming languages used: -Swift